 Our Phlebotomy training program offers convenient day, evening and weekend schedules.

-Over the course of four months, we combine 64 hours of classroom instruction with a 40 hour phlebotomy externship to provide you with practical experience (Externship hours vary by state).
+Over the course of five months, we combine 64 hours of classroom instruction with a 40 hour phlebotomy externship to provide you with practical experience (Externship hours vary by state).